SciML/Catalyst.jl/docs/src/catalyst_applications/dynamical_systems.md

 ```
 Here, `attractors` is a dictionary that maps attractor labels (the integers) to attractors.
 In this case we have two fixed points, one at $(0.0,0.0)$ and one at $(4.5,6.0)$.
 Next, `basins` is a matrix of equal size to `grid`, where each value is an integer describing to which attractor's basin that state belongs.

-DynamicalSystems.jl also provide a simple interface for plotting the resulting basins.
-This uses [Makie.jl](https://docs.makie.org/stable/), and alternative plotting package to [Plots.jl](https://github.com/JuliaPlots/Plots.jl) (which is typically the preferred plotting package within the context of Catalyst).
-Generally, Makie is good at creating animations or interactive graphics (however, it is also a popular competitor to Plots.jl for normal plotting).
+DynamicalSystems.jl also provides a simple interface for plotting the resulting basins.
+This uses [Makie.jl](https://docs.makie.org/stable/), an alternative plotting package to [Plots.jl](https://github.com/JuliaPlots/Plots.jl) (which is typically the preferred plotting package within the context of Catalyst).
+Generally, Makie is good at creating animations or interactive graphics (however, it is also a [popular competitor to Plots.jl for general-purpose plotting](https://juliapackagecomparisons.github.io/pages/plotting/)).
 ```@example dynamical_systems_basins
 using CairoMakie
 heatmap_basins_attractors(grid, basins, attractors)